horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

 # Dual Career Tracks #

-A very important thing to note is that there’s an implied progression from junior up to Senior.
+A very important thing to note is that there’s an implied progression from Junior up to Senior.
 There you can hang on for a long while and there’s generally no pressure to progress.
 But there’s also the opportunity to try out these higher-level roles or transition towards management.
-Both are realistically lateral moves, as the kind of work you’ll be doing as a Principal will be quite different than just Senior but two times as fast.
+Both are realistically lateral moves, as the kind of work you’ll be doing as a Principal will be quite different than just Senior, but two times as fast.

 What’s good is that there are options.
 Back in the day, the only career progression option was going into management.
 It’s still the situation in various pockets of tech and especially for project or outsourcing or “cost center” setups.
 They might have “architect” roles to bridge the gap, but that’s a different sort of role in the end.

 There’s a bunch of historical baggage for why this is like this, up to and including organizations not valuing software engineering work.
-Before software was eating the world, it was just nibbling a bit at the ends.
-But where you encounter it’s probably due to a more generic problem that can affect all types of companies — there just isn’t enough complex work to justify this sort of stratification in the organization, which has definite career implications for the long term, as there will be few occasions to learn and apply these skills.
+Way before software was eating the world, it was nibbling a bit at the ends.
+But more realistically, there's probably not enough work that requires these sorts of high-level engineers.
+This has definite career implications for the long term, as there will be few occasions to learn and apply the skills.

 It’s very important at interview time to understand if the company you’re speaking with has this dual career track.
 It’s also important to understand what are the criteria for progression and just how many of these sorts of engineers there are.
 If there’s one Staff to every 10 Seniors it’s a different story than being one Staff to every 100 Seniors.

 # End #

 There you go!
-You should now have a better understanding of these career frameworks companies use for so many things.
+You should now have a better understanding of the career frameworks companies use for so many things.
 Even if you want to stay away from this and just do your own thing, being versed in this toolset should hopefully still be useful.

 **When looking at organizations above a certain size, you should be looking for places that have a dual career track and where managers are former engineers themselves.
 In general, you should seek to understand this career framework at your current and potential employer.**

 Anyway, that’s enough from me.
 Thank you for reading this far!
-If I’ve managed to get you excited you should know that Bolt is hiring.
+If I’ve managed to get you excited, you should know that [Bolt](https://bolt.eu/en/careers/teams/engineering) is hiring.
 We have the dual-career track too, all our managers are engineers and we’re growing like crazy so there are a lot of opportunities to explore that career track.
 Till next time!